 - Recognized in The Best Lawyers in America® since 2009 in the areas of Environmental Law, Land Use and Zoning Law, and Litigation - Environmental

-- Chambers USA Band 1 attorney for Environmental Law
+- Recognized by Chambers USA for Environmental Law

 - Rated AV® Preeminent™ by Martindale-Hubbell

 - Recognized in Super Lawyers for Environmental Law